 The city has a strong historical significance, with signs of Neolithic society through to Crusader times.
 The main focal point of the town is its Crusader castle, which is huge and sits on a site that contains Roman and Neolithic ruins as well as the well preserved Crusader castle.

 It was fun just to stroll around the castle and climb to the top for views over the valley one way and the sea the other.
-The castle also contains artifacts that were found on site, some are even Egyptian.
-Within the castle grounds, there are many excavation points where you can see a Roman theatre, a Neolithic cemetery and even a more recent Lebanese house which overlooks the site from higher ground.
+The castle also contains artifacts that were found on-site, some are even Egyptian.
+Within the castle grounds, there are many excavation points where you can see a Roman theatre, a Neolithic cemetery and even a more recent Lebanese house that overlooks the site from higher ground.
 It is easy to lose a few hours here as you’ll find you just keep coming across more interesting ruins.

 Outside of the castle complex, there are many old buildings spread around town, one of the best is the Church of St John-Mark which you are able to enter.
 The town has been managed perfectly for tourists with the old souks having their character maintained while also jamming it full of fancy restaurants and bars.
 At night it is very lively here, but expensive.

 The same applies to the food – you get much better value for money if you eat outside of the souks.
 They have also applied this to the old port, which is beautiful.
 The restaurants here are pricey but they do offer Lebanese food (The souk restaurants are overwhelmingly ‘international food’) and have lovely views over the sea.
 If you don’t want to sit here, it is a nice place to walk along the seafront.